Septias/bachelor-thesis/main.typ

 Besides the common operators, Nix adds operators for specialized use cases, namely `_++_` (concat), which concatenates two lists, and `_//_` (update), which updates the first record with fields from the second one.
 Both operators are easy in that they force their operands to be of type list or record, respectively, but they have non-trivial meanings for type inference, which is further discussed in @mutating_lists_and_records.

 Finally, Nix introduces helper operators like `?` and `or` that operate on records.
 The check operator (?) returns a bool, signaling whether the given record has the requested field.
 If the left operand is a proper record, the check operator is a no-op that trivially returns a bool.
 If it is a type variable, a record-field constraint with the value `optional<undefined>` can be made on the type variable.
 While this is not really needed, it can improve record-field completions during configuration, making it unnecessary for Nix developers to look up possible fields manually. \
 The `or` operator extends the check operator in that it returns a default value in case the requested field of a set does not exist.
-The type of this operator is $f: α → β → α union.sq β$.
+The type of this operator is $"or": α → β → α union.sq β$.

 \

 #figure(
-  caption: "Operator Syntax extension", align(left)[
+  caption: "Operator Syntax extension.", align(left)[

     _Syntax extension (arithmetic):_ $t ::= ... | t + t | t - t | t * t | t space \/ space t$